balqui/degais/paper/paper.md

 the threshold.

-- In the simplest version of labeled Gaifman graphs, the edges are labeled by the number of tuples containing both of the vertices that they connect.
+- In the simplest version of labeled Gaifman graphs, the edges are labeled by their multiplicities, that is, the number of tuples containing both of the vertices that they connect.
 This strategy, in practice, most often leads nowhere.

 - In more evolved versions, edge labels are obtained from these same multiplicities via some sort of discretization process.
 In linear